Skip to content

 AI is communist and crypto is capitalist

 I was listening to an excellent podcast from the team over at A16Z about the intersection of AI and crypto.
-I initially thought it would be a buzzword mashup session, but was pleasantly surprised by the restraint shown in staying away from most of the obvious memes that can come
+I thought it was going to be a buzzword mashup session, but was pleasantly surprised by the restraint shown in staying away from most of the obvious memes that can

 AI is communist and crypto is capitalist